Kluvens/python_learning_notebook/README.md

 ```
 ### Python Switch statement
 Python ```switch``` statement is only available for Python 3.10 and above.

+Switch statment is simply another form of writing if .. else statements.

 ``` python
 match argument: